Automated Reprocessing for Ultrasound Probes

 FDA-cleared High-Level Disinfectants

 The Food and Drug Administration (FDA) has approved ortho-phthaladehyde (OPA), hydrogen peroxide, glutaraldehyde, and peracetic acid with hydrogen peroxide as high-level disinfectants.
-See the FDA’s list of cleared high-level disinfectants.

 In addition, the CDC also requires the "use of a new condom/probe cover for the probe for each patient".